-The dynamics of Moving Motivators, by Jurgen Appelo, father of Management 3.0, helps managers learn more about what motivates their team members.
-Jurgen’s idea when creating this exercise was to provide a tool to reflect about individual motivation and how it is affected by organizational change.
+The dynamics of Moving Motivators, by Jurgen Appelo, father of Management 3.0, helps managers to learn more about what motivates their team members.
+Jurgen’s idea while creating this exercise was to provide a tool to reflect on individual motivation and see how organizational change is affecting them.

 The Moving Motivators

 The exercise is simple.
-If you still don’t know it, I suggest that you practice it on your own, preferably now.
+If you still don’t know it, I suggest to practice it on your own, preferably now.

-The first step is to consider: What motivators are important for you?
-Put the letters in order, from left (less important) to right (more important).
+The first step is to answer the question: What motivators are essential for you?
+Put the letters in order, from left (less important) to the right (more important).

 Knowing the team